You don’t always need additional plugins to manage the product visibility in your WooCommerce store.

 - Search engines may still index these products unless you use additional SEO settings.
 SEO plugins will automatically do that for you.

-add_action( 'pre_get_posts', 'myfunction_hide_category_products_from_loops', 999 );
+add_action( 'pre_get_posts', 'sw_hide_category_products_from_loops', 999 );

-function myfunction_hide_category_products_from_loops( $query ) {
+function sw_hide_category_products_from_loops( $query ) {

-// Only target the front end's main query for products:
+// Only target the front end's main query for products.

 if ( ! is_admin() && $query->is_main_query() ) {